zowe/docs-site/docs/extend/extend-apiml/zowe-api-mediation-layer-security-overview.md

 - **Authentication and Authorization Service (AAS)**
     AAS provides authentication and authorization functionality to check user access to resources on z/OS.
     The API ML uses z/OSMF API for  authentication.
-For more information, see the [API ML wiki](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).

 - **API Clients**
     API Clients are external applications, users, or other API services that access API services through the API Gateway